Accessibility

 General workshop guidance:

-• Main lights stay on throughout the workshop so it may be too bright for some individuals (but the lighting can be changed on request)
+• The main lights stay on throughout the workshop so it may be too bright for some individuals (but the lighting can be changed on request)

 • Some activities are tactile (touching and using objects)

-• Most workshops have a buzzer to signify movement to the next table (this is not too loud)
+• Some workshops have a buzzer noise to signify movement to the next table (this can just be the presenter’s voice if preferred)

-• Use of strawberries, surgical spirit (smells and allergies)
+• Use of strawberries and surgical spirit (smells and allergies)

 • The (fake) sick can smell